yast/yast.github.io/doc/maintenance-branches.md

 ### Merge Has More Commits

 While merging, sometimes we see more commits than expected.
 This can happen if someone forgot to merge earlier.
-In this case you should be the hero and also merge it to the newer branches.
+In this case, you should be the hero and also merge all the pending commits into the newer branches.
 If there are conflicts, you should follow these strategies in order to fix them (in that order):

 * Resolve conflicts manually.
 * Merge using `git merge -s ours`.